Asset Versioning

 Automatic Versioning

-inertia-sails automatically handles asset versioning with zero configuration:
+inertia-sails automatically handles asset versioning by default:

 With Shipwright